alexthehaszard/pomodoro-timer/README.md

 - Add a popup when the "?" button is pressed (top right of setup screen)
 - Create a nicer ui for the setup screen
-- Allow for times longer than 1 hour
 - Input validity checking